ChannelApe/channelape-typescript-sdk/README.md

 };

-// Create an order activity if you know the channelOrderId and the businessId of the order in question const orderActivityCreateRequest: OrderActivityCreateRequestByOrderId = {
+// Create an order activity if you know the channelOrderId and the businessId of the order in question const orderActivityCreateRequest: OrderActivityCreateRequestByBusiness = {
   channelOrderId: 'some-channel-order-id',
   businessId: 'some-business-id-that-the-channel-order-id-belongs-to',
   operation: OrderActivityOperation.CREATE,